Interurban: Europe

-A large network of interurbans started developing around Milan in the late 1800s, which started as horse and later steam trams.
+A large network of interurbans started developing around Milan in the late 1800s; they were originally drawn by horses and later powered as steam trams.
 These initial interurban lines were gradually upgraded with electric traction in the early 1900s with some assistance from Thomas Edison.
-By the 1930s a vast network of interurbans connected Milan with surrounding towns.
+By the 1930s a vast network of interurbans, the Società Trazione Elettrica Lombarda, connected Milan with surrounding towns.